 It’s not them, it's the technology

 The value of collaboration is a given to most modern companies.
 Without it they achieve less and fail more.
-But does the behavior of the Conference Call Characters impede collaboration?
-It can.
+The question is, does the behavior of the Conference Call Characters impede collaboration?

 Active collaboration happens best when people can move between multiple collaborative presentation tools and interact freely.
 And since we can’t make people change, we need to get the right technology that supports how they naturally communicate and collaborate.